-- 1. Select NOW Access from your WVNCC Student Portal - 2.
-Go to Student Services and then click Registration - 3.
-You can use Schedule planner as an option if you wish.
+1. Select NOW Access from your WVNCC Student Portal

-- 4. Add courses you want, add breaks to block off times you cannot attend class, and then click Generate to see your possible schedules. - 5.
+- 2. Go to Student Services and then click Registration - 3.
+You can use Schedule planner as an option if you wish. - 4.
+Add courses you want, add breaks to block off times you cannot attend class, and then click Generate to see your possible schedules. - 5.
 Click View to see each schedule.
 From the View screen, click the Shopping Cart button. - 6.
-Enter the registration PIN from your advisor. - 7.
-You will see a Web Registered message when your schedule has been confirmed. - 8.
-During your meeting, your advisor will provide you with a registration PIN so that you can create your schedule.
-Keep your PIN in case you need to make changes and contact your advisor if you have any questions.
+You will see a Web Registered message when your schedule has been confirmed.